Both chinchillas and rabbits are adorable.

 Alright, let’s assume you are like me and you already own a chinchilla ( I have a 5-year-old female chinchilla).

 I don’t have a second chinchilla yet, and I don’t own any other small rodents.

 Only two dogs.

-While some of these animals may be able to be out together under the same roof for time out of the cage, none of these potential pets should ever share a cage together.
+While some of these animals may be able to spend time together with a chinchilla outside of the cage under the same roof, none of them should ever share a cage with your chin.

 Even this can cause issues if it’s not done correctly.